hello-robot/stretch_tool_share/tool_share/card_holder_V1.5/README.md

 <img src="images/card_hold_expl.PNG" alt="Assembly" height="400" />

 1. Cut an approximately 6 inch diameter circle out of the foam.
 Slice around the perimiter about 2 inches into the foam to create a slot to hold cards.

-2. Gently press the spikes on the wheel into the center of the foam circle.
+2. Gently press the spikes on the front of the gear wheel into the center of the foam circle.
+Push the axel on the A frame through the hole in the back of the wheel gear and into the foam until the back of the wheel gear meets the front of the A frame.

-3. With the foam secured onto the wheel, connect the 5 printed pieces as seen in the exploded view, no adhesives or fastners required.
+3. With the foam and gear wheel secured onto the A frame, push the frame into the openings on the base.

+4. Slide the pull tab into the slot on the A Frame.
 The teeth on the pull tab should interlock with the teeth on the wheel gear so pulling and pushing the tab spins the wheel.